Kelechi Iheanacho: Early career

 Iheanacho was born in Owerri, Imo State.
 As a youth, he represented Taye Academy in Owerri, the capital city of Imo.
 His performances for Nigeria in the 2013 FIFA U-17 World Cup led to interest from clubs in Europe; teams following his progress included Arsenal, Sporting CP and Porto.
 In December 2012, Iheanacho travelled to England to discuss a move to Manchester City.
 He signed a pre-contract agreement with the club, stating his intent to formally sign for City on his 18th birthday in October 2014.
 In the interim, he returned to Nigeria.
-As the year drew to a close, the Confederation of African Football (CAF) named him the Most Promising Talent of the Year for 2013 at the CAF Awards.
+As the year drew to a close, the Confederation of African Football (CAF) named him the Most Promising Talent of the Year for 2013 at the CAF Awards of 2013.

 Iheanacho joined Manchester City's Academy on 10 January 2015.
 Before the 2014–15 season, City visited the United States on a pre-season tour, and although still not formally a City player, he joined up with the squad.
-He played and scored in the first match of the tour, a 4–1 win against Sporting Kansas City, and scored again against Milan in a 5–1 win.
+He played and scored in the first match of the tour, a 4–1 win against Sporting Kansas City, and scored again against AC Milan in a 5–1 win.
 After the conclusion of the tour, Manchester City arranged for Iheanacho to train with the Columbus Crew until mid-October.

 Delays in obtaining a work permit meant Iheanacho was unable to play in England until February 2015.
 He made his debut at under-19 level in a UEFA Youth League match against Schalke 04, but sustained an injury after only 11 minutes.
 After his recovery, he began to represent Manchester City at both youth and under-21 level in the latter part of the season.
 He played in the FA Youth Cup final, where he scored, but ended on the losing side after Chelsea claimed a 5–2 aggregate victory.
 The following week, he scored the only goal as Manchester City beat Porto in the final of the 2014–15 Premier League International Cup.